toddfoster/sharedprayers/content/seasons/advent/longestnight-a.md

 ## We Offer Ourselves to God

 ##### The people sit.
-No offering plate will be passed; you are invited to drop any donations into the receptacle at back on your way out or to [donate](https://donate.stthomasglassboro.org).
+No offering plate will be passed; you are invited to drop any donations into the receptacle at back on your way out or [donate online](https://donate.stthomasglassboro.org).

 {{% hymn Offertory "A stable lamp is lighted (Hymnal 104)" %}}
 {{% he/todo/prayerd-begin %}}